stofer-smith/slate/source/index.html.md

 >The Update and Create endpoints will both return JSON similar to the following, with the exception that the url, result, and message will vary accordingly.

+###Based on REST

+The Capture Prospect API is organized around the very common Representational State Transfer (REST) design pattern.
+Our API has predictable, resource-oriented URLs, and uses Hypertext Transfer Protocol (HTTP) response codes to indicate API errors.
+We use built-in HTTP features like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
+We support cross-origin resource sharing, allowing you to interact securely with our API from a client-side web application (though you should never expose your secret API key in any public website’s client-side code).

+JavaScript Object Notation (JSON) is returned by all API responses, including errors, although our API libraries convert responses to appropriate language-specific objects.

+###Bring Your Own Language

+Since our API is based on REST, you have a tremendous amount of choice in the language and operating system upon which you will complete your integration.
+We presently provide examples for raw HTTP, cURL, PHP and Ruby — but we’ve yet to run into a programming language not capable of consuming a standards-based HTTP web service, and some software will support consuming our API out of the box.

 ```json
 {
   "object": "prospect",